 The company is engaged in mortgage financing, especially in the affordable housing segment.
 The IPO size is expected to be in the range of INR 1500 crores.

-The company was formed by Citibank veterans Mr Jerry Rao and Mr P S Jayakumar, in the year 2010.
+The company was formed by Citibank veterans Mr. Jerry Rao and Mr. P S Jayakumar, in the year 2010.

 Equitas Small Finance Bank

 The size of this IPO will be INR 1000 crores, out of which INR 800 crores will be a fresh issue and balance would be an OFS.
-Equitas Small Finance bank, through Equitas Housing Finance limited has been offering housing finance and also has been into vehicle financing and Micro and small enterprise financing ( MSME ).
+Equitas Small Finance Bank, through Equitas Housing Finance, limited has been offering housing finance and also has been into vehicle financing and Micro and small enterprise financing ( MSME ).

-The hospitality company which has a chain of luxury, boutique hotels under ‘The Park’ brand is part of Apeejay Surrendra group.
+The hospitality company which has a chain of luxury, boutique hotels under ‘The Park’ brand is part of the Apeejay Surrendra group.
 It has several properties in major cities across India.

 The size of the IPO will be INR 1000 crores, which shall have a fresh issue of approximately INR 400 crores and an Offer of Sale of INR 600 crores, being offered by Apeejay’s group companies.

 The amount raised shall be utilized towards settling existing debt and for other operations as well